Spotify’s Joe Rogan problem highlights its rocky transition from music streamer to media producer

 On Wednesday, Spotify CEO Daniel Ek addressed controversy at the company’s first town hall of the year, according to a recording obtained by The Post.

 “I know some of you feel disappointed or angry or even hurt by some of this content and the fact that it remains on our platform,” Ek said.
-“There will be a lot to learn from this moment for our company and for me, it is really important to me that you understand why we did this deal and the impact it’s had on our growth strategy and the way we think about our role as a platform.”
+“There will be a lot to learn from this moment for our company and for me.
+And it’s really important to me that you understand why we did this deal and the impact it’s had on our growth strategy and the way we think about our role as a platform.”

-The company reports fourth-quarter earnings Wednesday after the markets close.
-It’s unclear how many subscriptions the company has lost amid the controversy.
+On Wednesday, the company said its user base would grow more slowly in the beginning of 2022 than financial analysts had expected, resulting in shares dropping as much as 20 percent.
+The sell-off underscores how important gaining new subscribers is to the company and its investors.
+Ek didn’t link the slower forecast to the Rogan crisis, and it’s unclear how many subscriptions the company has lost amid the controversy.

-Some employees who joined the company have become disillusioned that their protests about Rogan and other controversial podcasters were falling on deaf ears, said two of the people.
+Some employees have become disillusioned that their protests about Rogan and other controversial podcasters were falling on deaf ears, said two of the people.

-In 2020, when Rogan came on board with a reportedly $100 million deal, workers spoke out because he had hosted white nationalists and an author who said that young people coming out as transgender was “contagion” that could infect their peers with the same ideas.
+In 2020, when Rogan came on board with a reportedly $100 million deal, workers spoke out because he had hosted white nationalists and an author who said that young people’s coming out as transgender was “contagion” that could infect their peers with the same ideas.
 Some employees argued that it was time for their employer to exercise editorial oversight.

-Though some previous Rogan shows were pulled at the time — including an episode featuring Gavin McInnes, founder of the far-right group Proud Boys — Rogan went on to have largely free creative license, the people said.
-In 2021, Rogan repeatedly promoted the anti-parasite drug ivermectin as an effective treatment for the coronavirus, though there is only contested and no widespread scientific evidence that ivermectin is an effective treatment, according to the liberal media-monitoring organization Media Matters.
-He has also repeatedly called mRNA vaccines “gene therapy,” though scientists say the vaccines do not alter peoples’ genes.
+Though some previous Rogan shows were pulled at the time — including an episode featuring Gavin McInnes, founder of the Proud Boys, a far-right group with a history of violence — Rogan went on to have largely free creative license, the people said.
+In 2021, Rogan repeatedly promoted the anti-parasitic drug ivermectin as an effective treatment for the coronavirus, according to the liberal media-monitoring organization Media Matters.
+There is only contested and no widespread scientific evidence that ivermectin is an effective treatment.
+He has also repeatedly called mRNA vaccines against the coronavirus “gene therapy,” though scientists say the vaccines do not alter people’s genes.
 He hosted a guest who described being transgender as a “mental illness” and who had been banned from Twitter.

 At a 2020 town hall where workers complained about Rogan, the company’s general counsel said if employees didn’t like the company’s stance, they could quit, according to one of the people.